thomas-kiss/cs340-roast-review/README.md

 steps" "how to prevent the drop downs from loading before we receive the data" "how can I select only DISTINCT values"</br>
 AI Source URL: https://chatgpt.com</br>

-**DeleteBrewMethodForm.jsx, DeleteCoffeeBeanForm.jsx, DeleteCoffeeBeanVarietal.jsx, DeleteCoffeeReview.jsx, DeleteUserForm.jsx, DeleteVarietalForm.jsx in frontend/src/components**
+**DeleteBrewMethodForm.jsx, DeleteCoffeeBeanForm.jsx, DeleteCoffeeBeanVarietal.jsx, DeleteCoffeeReview.jsx, DeleteUserForm.jsx, DeleteVarietalForm.jsx, TableRow.jsx in frontend/src/components**
 Date: 05/21/2025 </br>
 Scope: Modified code from AI tools to enable the delete button to dynamically grab the relevant delete form. </br>
 Code was attempted then fed into the AI for assistance. </br>